A complete guide of using Claude Code + NotebookLM + Obsidian

 Step 0 — Make sure you have skill-creator

-Open Claude Code in your terminal and check whether the skill-creator skill is available:
+Open Claude Code in your terminal:

 claude